Cat skiing FAQ

 On the journey to and from Bakhmaro, we stop at service stations, shops or coffee stalls.
 The smaller ones will only take Georgian Lari.
 The service stations accept card payments.

-Most hotels and restaurants in Kutaisi, Batumi and Tbilisi will accept card payments.
+Many hotels and restaurants in Kutaisi, Batumi and Tbilisi will accept card payments.
+Smaller local spots will only take cash.

-Every time you take a drink from the bar, you note it down on the bar tab against your name.
-Then, at the end of the trip, you tally up all your drinks and pay for them.
+Every time you get a drink from the bar, we note it down on the bar tab against your name.
+Then, at the end of the trip, we tally up all your drinks and you pay for them along with anything else on your bill (e.g. rentals or final trip payments).

 In Georgia, people tip about 10% in restaurants and bars.
 It’s entirely at your discretion if you wish to leave a tip for your guides, driver and Terrace Bakhmaro team.